-This Instant Pot Oatmeal recipe takes just 5 minutes to prep and is the perfect vegan and gluten free make ahead breakfast!
-Make a larger family size batch or a single serving with the pot in pot method.
+This Instant Pot Steel Cut Oats recipe takes just 5 minutes to prep and is the perfect vegan and gluten free make ahead oatmeal breakfast!
+Make a larger family size batch or a single serving of oatmeal with the pot in pot method.

-We eat these oats at our house several times a week.
+We eat these Instant Pot Steel Cut Oats at our house several times a week.
 They’re incredibly customizable, keep us full until lunch, and about $0.50 a serving!

 Steel Cut Oats vs. Rolled Oats